Ternopil: History

 The Church of St. Mary of the Perpetual Assistance was demolished after World War II.

+During the Interwar period the city served as the capital of Tarnopol Voivodeship, but its economic importance declined due to the closure of the nearby eastern border.
+In 1930 the local Ukrainian gymnasium was closed as part of government-promoted campaigns of Polonization and Pacification.
+Despite this, Ternopil continued to serve as a centre of Ukrainian culture, education, religion and sports.

-As a consequence of the Soviet invasion of Poland in 1939, Ternopil was incorporated into the Ukrainian Soviet Socialist Republic as part of Ternopol Oblast.
+Following the start of World War II, on 17 September 1939 Red Army troops entered Ternopil, followed by NKVD troops one day later.
+Some local Poles, including gendarmerie servicemen, resisted against the invading forces, throwing grenades and shooting at them from house windows.
+As a consequence of the Soviet invasion of Poland, Ternopil was incorporated into the Ukrainian Soviet Socialist Republic as part of Ternopol Oblast.

-On 2 July 1941, the city was occupied by the Nazis.
-Between then and July 1943, 10,000 Jews were killed by Nazi Germans with the help of ukrainian militia, and another 6,000 were rounded up and sent to Belzec extermination camp.
+On 2 July 1941, the city was occupied by the Nazis following mass executions of imprisoned locals by Soviet authorities.
+Between then and July 1943, 10,000 Jews were killed by Nazi Germans with the help of Ukrainian militia, and another 6,000 were rounded up and sent to Belzec extermination camp.
 A few hundred others went to labor camps.
 During most of this time Jews lived in the Tarnopol Ghetto.
 Many Ukrainians were sent as forced labour to Germany.
 Following the act of restoration of the Ukrainian state, proclaimed by the Organization of Ukrainian Nationalists in Lviv on 30 June 1941, the Ukrainian Insurgent Army (UPA) was active in the Ternopil region and battled for the independence of Ukraine, opposing the Polish underground Armia Krajowa and People's Army of Poland as well as the Nazis and the Soviets.
 In 1942 the Germans operated the Stalag 323 prisoner-of-war camp for French POWs in the city.
-During the Soviet offensive in March and April 1944, the city was almost completely destroyed by Soviet artillery.
+During the Soviet offensive in March and April 1944, the city was almost completely destroyed by Soviet artillery, losing over half of its buildings.
 It was occupied by the Red Army on 15 April 1944.
 After the second Soviet occupation, 85% of the city's living quarters were destroyed.

 Following the Potsdam Conference in 1945, Poland's borders were redrawn and Ternopil was incorporated into the Ukrainian SSR of the Soviet Union.
 The ethnic Polish population of the area was forcibly deported to postwar Poland.
-In the following decades, Ternopil was rebuilt in a typical Soviet style and only a few buildings were reconstructed.
+In 1953 a plan of the city's reconstruction was approved, and in the following decades Ternopil was rebuilt in a typical Soviet style, with only a few pre-war buildings being restored.
+Under the Soviet rule Ternopil became an important industrial centre specializing in food production, as well as light industry, manufacturing of construction materials, electronics, machine-building etc.